Organization Memberships

 - every active member

-If an invite is not accepted in time:
+If an invitation is not accepted in time:

 - it stops holding a seat once it expires